diazridzky/Data-Analyst-Job/README.md

 * Replaced the -1 (Which seems like a bug when the data was inputted or probably human error) with NaN
 * Dropped Competitors and Easy Apply
+* Removed rows with null values

+# Feature Engineering
-* Removed rows with null values then made the following changes and created the following variables:
+After cleaning the data, I made the following changes and created the following variables:
 * Parsed the seniority out of the Job Title
 * Calculated the average salary based on the Salary Estimate
 * Parsed rating out of company text
-* Parsed the state code out of location
-* Parsed the headquarters state code out of headquarters
+* Made a new column for company state
+* Added a column for if the job was at the company’s headquarters
+* Transformed founded date into age of company
+* Made columns for if different skills were listed in the job description:
+  * Python
+  * Tableau
+  * Excel
+  * SQL
+  * Spark
+  * Power BI

+# Exploratory Data Analysis
+I looked at the distributions of the data and the value counts for the various categorical variables.
+Below are a few highlights from my analysis.